Marriage and Family Therapy Program

-Southern Connecticut State University’s (SCSU) MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), which is the sole accrediting agency of the American Association for Marriage and Family Therapy (AAMFT).
-Southern Connecticut State University’s MFT program received accreditation in September 1983, and is the oldest and long standing program among the five COAMFTE accredited MFT programs in the State of Connecticut.
-Additionally, this is one of the oldest COAMFTE accredited MFT programs in the world.
+Southern's Marriage and Family Therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), which is the sole accrediting agency of the American Association for Marriage and Family Therapy (AAMFT).
+The program initially received accreditation in September 1983, making it the oldest and longest standing program among the five COAMFTE accredited MFT programs in the State of Connecticut.
+In addition to being the oldest accredited program in the State of Connecticut, Southern's MFT program is one of the oldest COAMFTE accredited MFT programs in the world.